-Based upon investigations conducted to date, the primary contaminants of concern for soils at the Tecumseh Phase III-6 site are metals, such as arsenic and lead.
-Contaminants of concern to a lesser extent are semi-volatile organic compounds (SVOCs) including polycyclic aromatic hydrocarbons (PAHs), such as benzo(a)pyrene, benzo(a)anthracene, benzo(b)fluoranthene, dibenzo(a,h,)anthracene and indeno(1,2,3-cd)pyrene.
+The nature and extent of metals contamination is consistent with the former site use as a steel manufacturing facility.
+Based upon investigations conducted to date, metals, such as arsenic, lead, cadmium, copper and manganese and semi-volatile organic compounds (SVOCs) including polycyclic aromatic hydrocarbons (PAHs), such as, benzo(a)pyrene, benzo(a)anthracene, benzo(b)fluoranthene, dibenzo(a,h)anthracene and indeno(1,2,3-cd)pyrene are chemicals of concern.